Therapeutic Medical Physics Residency Program

 Monica Kishore, M.S. — Program Director

 Ms. Kishore is an assistant professor and serves as program director of the therapeutic medical physics residency program.
-She received a bachelor’s degree in Physics from Haverford College and a master’s degree in Medical Physics from Duke University.
+Ms. Kishore obtained her bachelor’s degree in Physics from Haverford College and her master’s degree in Medical Physics from Duke University.

 Stephanie Junell, Ph.D. — Associate Program Director